kirmanak/Mealient/README.md

 ## Status

 Current version is a very early alpha which supports a small subset of the Mealie capabilities.
-It supports both API of older Mealie 0.5.6 and newer 1.0.0.
-Displays the list of recipes, information about each of the recipes.
-Moreover, you can create a recipe from the app!
+Displays the list of recipes, some information about each of the recipes, even recipe creation is available!
+The list of shopping lists is also available, each shopping list can be viewed and modified.

 ## Screenshots